-Not everyone can contribute to a Roth IRA because of IRS-imposed income limits.
-But you still may be able to benefit from a Roth IRA’s tax-free growth potential and tax-free withdrawals by converting existing money in a traditional IRA or other retirement savings account.1 Here we answer some questions we often hear from would-be converters.
+Who wouldn't want tax-free growth potential and withdrawals in retirement?
+That's what a Roth IRA can offer.
+The problem is, not everyone can contribute to one because of IRS-imposed income limits.
+But you still may be able to benefit from a Roth IRA's tax-free growth potential and tax-free withdrawals by converting existing money in a traditional IRA or other retirement savings account.1 Here we answer some questions we often hear from would-be converters.

 There are potential benefits to converting either early or late in the year.
-That said, converting earlier generally gives you more flexibility than converting later.
+That said, converting earlier generally provides more flexibility than converting later.
 Consider the pros and cons.

 Early in the year

 - Taxes aren't due until April 15 of the following year, so you may have more than 16 months to pay the taxes on your converted balances.
 (Note: If you pay estimated taxes, you may need to make payments sooner.)